oh-ok-i-get-it/PyLZR/README.txt

 TO USE:
 Run the PyLZR.py file in the terminal console.
-The [LSHIFT] key is used as to toggle sound mode on/off (off by default).
+The [LSHIFT] key is used to toggle sound mode on/off (off by default on startup).
 The slider at the top of the visualizer window can be moved to adjust the rate of the intervals at which the live audio is analyzed (lower value for faster/shorter, higher for slower/larger).
-To adjust the CUTOFF values for the sound modes, change the integer values assigned to their respective variables in lines 26-32 of the source code for the PyLZR.py file.
+To adjust the CUTOFF values for the sound modes, change the values assigned to their respective variables in lines 26-32 of the source code for the PyLZR.py file.
 Keep in mind the program needs to be recompiled/restarted after adjusting these values for the adjustment to take effect.